 What role does your inner ear play in balance?

-Your inner ear contains three canals with fluid and sensors inside.
+The balance mechanism in your inner ear contains three canals with fluid and sensors inside.
 These detect the rotational movement of your head, whether that be up-and-down, side-to-side or tilting of your head.
 Each canal is located at a different angle so your brain can better judge where your head is moving.

 These trigger sensory nerves to tell your brain whether you are moving or if you are standing still.

-Further to this, the ear also contains the utricle and saccule which provide information about your body when your head is not moving.
+Further to this, the ear also contains the utricle and saccule which provide information about your whole body movement when your head is not independently moving.
 The utricle judges horizontal movement and the saccule is sensitive to vertical changes.
 This means it may be affected when you go up and down an elevator.

 How is balance linked to hearing?